KnownStormChaser/master-weather-model-list/README.md

 ---

 ## What this repository does NOT include
-- Models or satellite data behind paywalls, commercial licensing, or usage-fee structures
+- Models, satellite data, or radar data behind paywalls, commercial licensing, or usage-fee structures
 - Data that requires approval gates, vetted-user programs, or commercial-use restrictions beyond simple registration
 - Models or observation systems that only provide maps or viewers without downloadable data — including nowcasting products distributed only as web radar loops, and rendered radar imagery or tile services (e.g. RIDGE-style viewers) where no gridded feed is offered
 - Research-only or one-off model runs that are not distributed by an operating agency